wp-plugins/media-library-assistant/readme.txt

 The three mapping tables on the IPTC/EXIF tab have the following columns:

-* `Field Title`: The standard field title, taxonomy name or Custom Field name.
+* `Field Title`: The standard field title, taxonomy name or custom field name.
 In the Custom Field table you can define a new field by entering its name in the blank box at the bottom of the list; the value will be saved when you click "Save Changes" at the bottom of the screen.

 * `IPTC Value`: The IPTC (International Press Telecommunications Council) metadata, if any, embedded in the image file.
 For this category, you can select any of the IPTC DataSet tag and field identifiers, e.g., "2#025" for the Keywords field.
 The dropdown list has the identifier and the "friendly name" MLA defines for most of the IPTC fields; see the table of identifiers and friendly names in the table below.
 You can find more information in the <a href="http://www.iptc.org/std/IIM/4.1/specification/IIMV4.1.pdf" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">IPTC-NAA Information Interchange Model Version No. 4.1 specification</a>.